 I had to gain a lot of professional experience too like hiking trails and kayaking rivers.
 I may be gushing about how much fun this career path has been.
 But it has been hard too.
 I have had to tactfully handle people who are directing ugly feelings at me for things you have no control over.
 Not to mention budget cuts and the overall spotty track record of full-time employment opportunities.

 There have been other challenges along the way.
 Plus, there has been a lot of adapting to situations that were less than ideal and far removed from the Ranger world.

-Working outside my field, supercharged my grit to keep working towards finding permanent employment at a place where my values and passions are met everyday at the door.
+Many of the places I have previously resided were not dictated by my career but by Mr. BuLL’s.
+This translated into making the best of what I could find.
+However, working outside my field supercharged my grit to keep working towards finding permanent employment at a place where my values and passions are met at the door.

 Dream.
 Live.
 Be.

 During my professional meanderings, I developed valuable skills like teaching art and science to underserved youth and developing quality STEAM programs.
 Ironically, it wasn’t my challenge situations or looping path that defined my experience but my mindset and persistence that would define my success as a Park Ranger.

 I would need it all to say “I quit” during the pandemic!